NOAA Weather Radio: Coverage

-According to NOAA, reliable signal reception typically extends in about 80 to 100-mile radius from a full-power (1,000 W) transmitter, assuming level terrain.
+According to NOAA, reliable signal reception typically extends in about 40 miles radius from a full-power (1,000 W) transmitter, depending on level terrain.
 However, signal blockages can occur, especially in mountainous areas.
 As of 2016, there are over a thousand NWR transmitters across the U.S., covering 95% of the population.
 Because each transmitter can cover several counties, typically a person will program their weather radio to receive only the alerts for their county or nearby surrounding counties where weather systems are most likely to move in from.